liferay-search/liferay-docs/en/deployment/articles/06-maintaining-liferay/02-backing-up-a-liferay-installation.markdown

 Remember that if you've configured the document library to store files to a location other than the default location, you should also back up that location.

-That covers the @product@ file system locations you should back up.
-Next, let's discuss how to back up @product@'s database.
+That covers the @sharepoint@ file system locations you should back up.
+Next, let's discuss how to back up @sharepoint@'s database.

-## Backing up @product@'s Database
+## Backing up @sharepoint@'s Database

-@product@'s database is the central repository for all of the portal's information.
+@sharepoint@'s database is the central repository for all of the portal's information.
 It's the most important component to back up.
 You can back up the database live (if your database allows this) or by exporting (dumping) the database into a file and then backing up the exported file.
 For example, MySQL